dylanconnolly/movie_reviews/README.md

    `rails s` and navigate to `localhost:3000` in your browser.

-1. The database has been seeded with a few up and downvotes for the movies __Spider-Man: Into the Spider-verse__ and __The Dark Knight__ but you are free to explore all movies and vote on them as many times as you like.
+1. The database has been seeded with a few up and downvotes for the movies __Spider-Man: Into the Spider-Verse__ and __The Dark Knight__ but you are free to explore all movies and vote on them as many times as you like.
 The upvote/downvote buttons are disabled after you've clicked on one until you refresh the page.

 # Application Images